 As of January 2023, waterline installation/restoration on Contracts A and B was complete.
 The elevated tank at Allen East is operational.

-As of July 2023, the City of Lima has installed taps within the Village of Harrod and is now working to do the same in the Village of Lafayette.
+The City of Lima has installed all taps within the Villages of Harrod and the Village of Lafayette.

 This project consists of a 150,000 gallon, 179' tall pedesphere elevated water storage tank to be constructed to assist with stabilizing pressures and remedying occasional sputtering in the area as well as supplying fire flows and pressures necessary to support a fire suppression system for a local business expansion which will create jobs.
 This elevated tank will also assist with creating the necessary flows/pressures needed for future expansion and development.